alexreisner/geocoder/README.md

       ]
     )

-Now, any time Geocoder looks up "New York, NY" its results array will contain one result with the above attributes.
-Note each lookup requires an exact match to the text you provide as the first argument.
-The above example would, therefore, not match a request for "New York, NY, USA" and a second stub would need to be created to match that particular request.
-You can also set a default stub, to be returned when no other stub is found for a given query:
+With the above stub defined, any query for "New York, NY" will return the results array that follows.
+You can also set a default stub, to be returned when no other stub matches a given query:

-    Geocoder.configure(lookup: :test)

     Geocoder::Lookup::Test.set_default_stub(
       [